has taught me anything, it's that there are people everywhere trying to shut you down just for the crime of being young!

 - Pac Man Fever: The music-and-dance montage at the drive-in abruptly ends when Rev. Moore presses the stop button on the blaring boombox.
 Everyone stops celebrating and bows their heads in shame, including the reverend's daughter, Ariel,and the sound of Pac Man dying can be heard from the arcade.

-- Parental Neglect: Rev. Moore is very guilty of this, as he thinks that Ariel only began misbehaving when Ren came to town, somehow managing to overlook the fact that she's been acting like this ever since her brother died.
+- Parental Obliviousness: Rev. Moore is very guilty of this, as he thinks that Ariel only began misbehaving when Ren came to town, somehow managing to overlook the fact that she's been acting like this ever since her brother died.

 - Pet the Dog: The Reverend has several moments to show that he isn't completely close-minded.
 The most memorable might be when he stopped a group of citizens from burning books, or when he sits down to actually talk to Ren about their respective losses after the town meeting.
 The most touching is his reunion with Vi at the close.